 Extra financial assistance

 Crankstart Scholars who started in or after 2020 are also eligible to access additional funding including:

 - an Oxford Travel Supplement if you live more than 80 miles from Oxford, to help cover costs of travel between your stated home address and Oxford

 - the opportunity to apply for financial assistance from Oxford’s Student Support Fund if you have a funding shortfall once on course

 Further details about these additional areas of support are available on the Oxford bursaries and scholarships page.

-If you require further information on the Crankstart Scholarship Programme you can contact the Crankstart Scholarship team at email@example.com.
+If you require further information on the Crankstart Scholarship Programme you can contact the Crankstart Scholarship Administrator at firstname.lastname@example.org.